estelle0923/estelle0923/README.md

 💚 I am learning _Python_ from my teacher, [Taekyung Kim](http://github.com/ktk1501), with my friends.

-💙 I like Math and Science and become interested in coding as I learned Python.
+💙 I like Math and Science and become interested in coding as I learned _Python_.

-💜 I started Python class in July 2020.
+💜 I started _Python_ class in July 2020.

 __Python__ is still ~a bit~ difficult, but I will do my best! 😁